Blind Multimodal Quality Assessment of Low-light Images: Multimodal Low-light Image Quality (MLIQ) Database Construction

 \textbf{Empirical Visual Perception.} This principle is inspired by modern theoretical studies in visual theory that embraces empiricism as the dominant paradigm of human perception construction, such as Gregory's theory \cite{gregory1980perceptions}.
 These studies demonstrate that while part of what we perceive comes from objects in front of us, another part (and possibly a larger part) always comes from our brains.
 The empiricism principle is closely related to late vision and focuses on exploring how the viewpoints of observers are involved in quality cognition.
 Empirical vision mainly involves some common real-world knowledge as well as empirical visual understanding, and highlights the possible real-life scenarios of low-light observations \cite{gordon2004theories}.
 For instance, subjects use `\textit{driving}' rather than `\textit{sitting}' for `\textit{ship}' as shown in Fig. \ref{fig:visualization_examples} (e).

+However, there are several challenges associated with verbal description.
+In this article, we will consider three of them in obtaining the text labels: \begin{itemize} \item \textbf{Subjectivity}.
+Verbal description of image quality perception is hindered by inherent subjectivity in individual preferences, making it difficult to establish a standardized and universally applicable vocabulary for describing image quality.

+\item \textbf{Variability}.
+Verbal descriptions exhibit significant variability.
+Individuals perceive and interpret the same test image differently based on personal experiences, cultural backgrounds, aesthetic preferences, and physiological structures.
+In other words, visual appeal may vary among individuals.

+\item \textbf{Expressiveness}.
+Human language has limited capacity to express visual attributes and qualities.
+Describing with words often falls short in capturing the richness and complexity of image content.
+For instance, it can be challenging to articulate subtle differences in color tones, texture, or lighting conditions accurately. \end{itemize}

-There are two main challenges in obtaining the QSD labels: On one hand, there is still a lack of research on how to construct the QSD features between the audio and image data.
-On the other, various audio components convey the QSD information, such as timbre, pitch, rhythm, fluency, \textit{etc}.
-It is necessary to avoid information deviations coming from different audio components as much as possible.
-Thus, we construct the QSD-based audio clips in the manner of scene dictation which is based on two reasons: 1) Scene dictation presents human observations and is dominated by semantic information, which is at the cognitive level and thus contains little subjective emotion.
-2) Scene dictation also helps to avoid information bias due to the speaker's voice or personal pronunciation preference in later analysis.
-In the experiments, speakers are asked to provide a meaningful and concise verbal description for each low-light image.
-For the content of each dictation, the following requirements need to be met: \begin{itemize} \item For images with salient objects (\textit{e.g.}, the ship in Fig. \ref{fig:visualization_examples} (e)), trying to describe all important objects in the image content.
+To address the above three challenges, we attempt to develop a tractable verbally description paradigm.
+The quality-based sentence should include a set of perceptual attributes such as color accuracy, noise, sharpness, and overall image quality.
+In the experiments, each subject is asked to provide a meaningful and concise verbal description for one low-light image.
+For the dictation of each image content, the following requirements need to be met: \begin{itemize} \item For images with salient objects (\textit{e.g.}, the ship in Fig. \ref{fig:visualization_examples} (e)), trying to describe all important objects in the image content.
 For images with salient scenes (\textit{e.g.}, the parking scene in Fig. \ref{fig:visualization_examples} (c)), trying to describe the overall environment.
 For images without any salient content (\textit{e.g.}, the building with many small objects in Fig. \ref{fig:visualization_examples} (a)), trying to describe attractive content part, including objects and scenes.